ibm-cloud-architecture/dba-onboarding-automation/README.md

               1. Note: This service account is used by BAW to launch a process from a document.
 Additionally, this account is also used to upload sample content using the GraphQL script.
         1. `Groups`
             1. Group: **TE_DEMO**
+                1. Add any additionals users that need access to content in this group
             1. Group: **TE_OnboardingAutomation_Redaction**
                 1. Add the **TE_DEMO** group to this group
 1. Deploy Content Services